pagopa/selfcare-common-frontend/README.md

 Other statuses will return will throw a generic error.

 ## constants
-### STORAGE_KEY_USER: string
-The key used to store in the session storage the loggedUser in selfcare projects

-### STORAGE_KEY_TOKEN: string
-The key used to store in the session storage the logged user token in selfcare projects

 ### roleLabels: { [key in UserRole]: { shortLabel: string; longLabel: string } }
 The short and long labels used for the roles of selfcare's projects